liborty/TokenCrypt/README.md

 When `-u` option is not given, then by default a new archive is created.
 Option `-c` only makes sense in combination with `-u`.
 It can do nothing for a brand new archive.

 The tests for hexadecimal `-x` and base64 `-b` files should only be specified when the input directory likely contains such files.
-Even though these tests are relatively fast, as they usually fail after reading only a few bytes (of the wrong type of file).
-When omitted by mistake, then everything will still work, only the default compression of these types of files will take up more space than was strictly necessary.
+Though these tests are relatively fast.
+They usually fail after reading only a few bytes (of the wrong type of file).
+When these options are omitted by mistake, then everything will still work, only the default compression of these types of files will take up more space than was strictly necessary.

 The last three arguments are mandatory: the input directory, the keys directory and the encrypted directory.
 Both output directories (`keydir` and `outdir`) will mirror `indir` in their structure and file names; `keydir` will hold the keys and `outdir` will hold the encrypted files.